9 Things Self-Taught Graphic Designers Don't Know They're Missing

 If you have hopes of becoming a lawyer or a surgeon, bypassing a formal education isn’t really an option.
 But if you dream of being a designer, you’ll inevitably ask the question sooner or later: Is a graphic design degree necessary?

-7 things self-taught designers commonly miss out on
+9 Things self-taught designers commonly miss out on

-1. Graphic design history & fundamentals
+2. Graphic design history & fundamentals

-2. Freedom to fail
+3. Freedom to fail

 Ng says he’s grateful for the opportunity he had to be experimental with his designs in college.
 He was able to worry less about the finished product and focus more on the actual process, which helped him develop into the professional he is today.

-3. Proper treatment of files
+4. Proper treatment of files

 Many self-taught designers are unaware of how to properly set up clean files for professional printing, says graphic designer Anita Magaña.
 Design courses will teach you when to use a JPG versus a PNG versus a TIFF.
 You’ll also learn the difference between bitmap files and vector files and how to properly check files for color and CMYK separations before sending them to print.

 “I consistently have to fix files from the previous designer [at my company] who had no formal training,” says David Block, entrepreneur and seasoned graphic designer.
-He frequently encounters files that have no regards to bleeds, improper image sizing and inconsistent margins—all things he claims a properly-trained designer would never do.
+He frequently encounters files that have no regards to bleeds, improper image sizing and inconsistent margins—all things he claims a formally educated designer would never do.

-4. Presentation skills
+5. Presentation skills

 She says the ability to confidently articulate the rationale behind your color choices, font selections, art elements and overall layout is a sign of a true professional.
 Formally educated designers have plenty of opportunities to perfect their presentation skills in order to stand out when it really counts.

-5. Critiques & feedback
+6. Critiques & feedback

 Ng says his college critiques simulated real working environments where people often have strong, opposing views.
 He describes the evolution that occurs between freshman and senior year—the timeframe during which students go from saying, “Is this good?” to “Tear this apart!”
 His formal education taught him to grow from the negative feedback rather than dwelling on it.

 “It’s uncommon in a professional setting to have dozens of peers in the same room working on the same thing in drastically different ways,” Le says.
 He adds that each project is a lesson in perspective, whether it results in idea envy or disdain.
-A lot can be learned from being surrounded by designers from different backgrounds, motivations and talents.

 “Unlike self-taught graphic designers, I can say without a doubt that I didn’t miss out on anything by going to college,” Le says.
 Take his word for it—it’s time to take your graphic design career to the next level!